shivasiddharth/GassistPi/README.md

 **30. Custom actions in French, Italian, German, Dutch and Spanish.**

 *******************************************************************************************************************************
-**Google's AIY image has the environment in a different directory, which will not work with this project.
-So please use the Standard Raspbian Desktop/Lite image- [Link](https://www.raspberrypi.org/downloads/raspbian/)**
+**Raspberry Pi users please use the latest Raspbian Desktop/Lite image- [Link](https://www.raspberrypi.org/downloads/raspbian/).
+Other board users please use the lastest Armbian image- [Link](https://www.armbian.com/download/)**
 *******************************************************************************************************************************

 ## NOTE: "${USER}" will automatically take your username.
 No need to change that.
 Just copy pasting the following commands on terminal will work.